oschvr/oschvr.com/content/instant-infra/setup-gcp.md

 Today, I will attempt to:

 - Open a new GCP cloud account
-- Set up their recommended IAM structure
-- Create the necessary IAM resources to be used by Terraform/OpenTofu
+- Create the necessary IAM resources to be used by Terraform/OpenTofu (for this channel !)
 - Test it out

 > DISCLAIMER: This is ONE solution of many different approaches.
 As of today, what you will see here is commonly found in forums.
 Keep in mind it might evolve.